amaya382/sstore/README.md

 1. (Local->Remote) Use ssh-agent for carrying your public key
 1. (Remote) `curl -X POST -H 'Content-Type: application/json' -d '{"text": "hello!"}' $(sstore get slack-webhook-url)`

+*NOTE: Using a public key from ssh-agent is NOT implemented*